MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP02 - “Against the Cruelness of Batteries and Time” with Cameron Hawkins.md

 URL: https://maxfrequency.net/2021/03/25/mfp-2/
 permalink: 2021/03/25/mfp-2/
 ---
+# MFP02 - “Against the Cruelness of Batteries and Time” with Cameron Hawkins

 Cameron Hawkins joins me to chat about starring on one of IGN’s premiere podcasts, our shared passion for collecting games, and possibly to settle our differences about *Kingdom Hearts*.

 <audio controls>